A Year in the Apiary - February Beekeeping Tasks (UK)

 UK weather in February can be a mix of cold snaps, wet spells and the first hints of milder conditions.
 Sudden changes are common – a few warm days followed by a sharp frost.
 These swings can affect how much your bees fly and how quickly they burn through stores.

 As in January, most February checks should still be made from the outside.
-Save full inspections for when temperatures are reliably suitable – the hive management guide explains inspection temperatures and techniques in more depth.
+Save full inspections for when temperatures are reliably suitable – the step-by-step inspections guide explains how inspections work in practice, while the hive management guide covers wider colony care and seasonal decisions in more depth.

 February Beekeeping Checklist – UK Monthly Tasks

 These tasks build directly on January’s work and lead into more hands-on jobs later in the year.
-You can find more detail on inspections, feeding and maintenance in the hive management and hygiene guides.
+You can find more detail on inspections, feeding and maintenance in the step-by-step inspections, feeding bees, hive management and hygiene guides.

 Feeding Bees in February – Monitoring Food Stores